 Yes, you can change the workspace owner when you go to the Team page, click the three little dots near the team member’s name whom you would like to set as the new Owner and select “Transfer ownership”.

-To stop some else's timer, you'll need an Enterprise account.
-Then, if you're the workspace's owner, go to Accounts tab and log in into another person's account and directly stop the timer.
+To stop some else’s timer, you can deactivate the user on the Team page and then reactivating them.
+Another option if you’re on the Enterprise plan and the workspace owner, you can log in as this user.
+Go to the Accounts tab and click on log into another person’s account and directly stop the timer.

-If you're using one of our other plans, your users will be able to edit their names on their own from their Profile settings (hover over profile picture and click Settings).
+If you’re using our free plan, your users will be able to edit their names on their own from their Profile settings (hover over profile picture and click Settings).
 This name is visible across multiple workspaces.

 You can run the Weekly report and group it by user.
 The total at the bottom will show you how much everyone tracked that week.